Moving Through Injustice After Sexual Assault

 Since May, I have been in the process of pressing criminal charges against a man for sexual assault.
 Yesterday I received the news that crown counsel would not pursue charges.

-When the RCMP called, it was as though a very large boulder had been thrown into my pond.
+When the RCMP called, it felt like someone hurled a massive boulder into my pond.

 I felt so angry and defeated.
-All of the anxiety inducing police interviews, the therapy, the trauma of it – all seemed for nothing.
+All of the anxiety-inducing police interviews, the therapy I had to go through, the trauma of it all seemed for nothing.
 I was paralyzed by my rage.
+I was paralyzed by the injustice.
 I felt I could have burnt down the whole courthouse.
 I wanted to scream like a madwoman “what about justice?!”
 But I couldn’t move my body.

 Today is an opportunity to return to my breath: